Implementing Control and Its Benefits

 Budgeting as bargaining

-In non-profits, the budget process often becomes politics rather than planning.
+In non-profits, budgeting tends to become a bargaining game for additional funding rather than a planning tool.
 Each department fights for its share.
 The connection to actual results is weak.

 The fix is to insist on linking budget to outcomes.
 Each budget line should connect to a planned outcome.
 Without the link, budgeting becomes a power game.